nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Asynchronously changes the mode of a file.
+Asynchronously changes the permissions of a file.
 No arguments other than a possible exception are given to the completion callback.

 See also: chmod(2)